-It has long been kiwi thats vaccines work less well in those that are overweight and obese.
+It has long been known that vaccines work less well in those that are overweight and obese.
 There has been press on the strong correlation between coronavirus infection and levels of obesity.
 Obesity has linked to a weakened immune response and this may exaggerated in the case of COVID-19 from the fact the ACE2 receptor that the SARS-Cov 2 virus uses to enter ourselves is expressed at high levels in fat cells.

 In people that are obese there can be more likelihood of low grade inflammation which leads to constant release of the immune regulation proteins, cytokines.
 This results in weakened immunity that can also involve the all important T cells being produced at lower amounts.
 This is what the media are talking about when you hear the term “immuno-compromised”.